-TMDL Development

-In the development of TMDLs, some watershed monitoring has been conducted using high resolution congener based methods (e.g., EPA Method 1668) to estimate loads for NPDES regulated and unregulated stormwater.
+TMDL Development: In the development of TMDLs, some watershed monitoring has been conducted using high resolution PCB congener-based methods (e.g., EPA Method 1668) to estimate loads for NPDES regulated and unregulated stormwater.
 For TMDLs in MD that have already been approved, no stormwater outfall monitoring was conducted in order to estimate loads for NPDES regulated stormwater.
+Instead, MD collects in-stream water quality data that captures discharges from all NPDES regulated stormwater systems in order to estimate these loads.
 Aggregate loads for all NPDES regulated stormwater dischargers under the county level Phase I MS4 permits have been assigned in these TMDLs.
-VA is currently applying a land use-based approach for estimating PCB loads for NPDES regulated stormwater using outfall monitoring data.
-VA has also monitored and estimated loads for industrial stormwater facilities using EPA Method 1668 for PCB analysis.
+VA is currently applying a land use-based approach for estimating PCB loads for NPDES regulated stormwater using outfall monitoring data if available.
+VA has also monitored and estimated loads for industrial stormwater facilities from PCB results using EPA Method 1668.

-TMDL Implementation

-TMDL implementation for NPDES regulated and unregulated stormwater is required when reductions are assigned to these pathways in a TMDL.
+TMDL Implementation: TMDL implementation for NPDES regulated and unregulated stormwater is required when reductions are assigned to these pathways in a TMDL.
 Currently no implementation plans have been developed by regulatory agencies within MD, VA, or DC to address reductions assigned to NPDES regulated or unregulated stormwater.
 In MD, Phase I MS4 permittees are required to develop a county-level implementation plan to address reductions assigned to NPDES regulated stormwater within one year of TMDL approval.
-MD has developed guidance to assist counties in the development of these plans
+Following renewal of the next MD Phase I MS4 permit, counties will also be required to develop source track down plans within one year of TMDL approval.
+MD is currently assisting several counties in the development and implementation of these plans and providing field services for sample collection.
+Anne Arundel County, Baltimore City, Baltimore County, Harford County,